 Please report any errors and any relevant events which are not listed but are in or near New England or otherwise of interest to NESFA members to calendar@nesfa.org.

-Note that, as of this time, most events at the NESFA Clubhouse are “mask optional”.
-Some events, especially some Game Days and Dr. Who events, are “mask required”.
-Any “mask required” events will say so in their listing.
+Note that, as of this time, most events at the NESFA Clubhouse are "mask optional".
+Rarely, some events may be "mask required".
+Any "mask required" events will say so in their listing.

-Game and Video days, as well as Wednesday evenings at the Clubhouse, have resumed being in-person.
+Library Hours, Sunday Game Days, and Saturday evening Video Showings, as well as Wednesday evenings at the Clubhouse, are in-person.
 For now, NESFA and Boskone Business Meetings will remain via Zoom.

 In addition to the activities listed here, some NESFA members gather at the clubhouse almost every Wednesday evening to work, socialize, and play games).

-The building is almost always open between 6 pm and 9 pm on Wednesday evenings and often later.
-When the weather is inclement, please call 617-625-2311 to make sure that there are people at the clubhouse before showing up.
+The building is almost always open between 12 noon and 6 pm on Saturdays and 12 noon and 9 pm on Wednesdays and often later.
+Just in case, please call 617-625-2311 to confirm there are people at the clubhouse before showing up.

 The clubhouse is cleaned by professional cleaners every other week.

-Please schedule your activities so as not to interfere with their work.
+Please schedule your activities so they do not interfere with their work; avoid the clubhouse on Tuesdays if at all possible.

 NESFA Reading Group Book: Foundation by Isaac Asimov